Lucy Gayheart: Book I: Lucy Gayheart

 Sebastian finally comes back briefly; Lucy is to go to New York City to be his accompanist in the winter, after he tours Europe.
 Meanwhile, she has to rehearse, and she will take up Sebastian's apartment as her studio.
 On his departure she cries.
 Later she receives a letter from her sister Pauline saying Harry has married Miss Arkwright.
 Professor Auerbach asks Lucy what she wants to do in her future—accompany other singers or marry Harry (whom he briefly met).
 He implies that it is difficult for a female accompanist -- "For the platform they always have a man."—thus, a female accompanist would only be for rehearsals.
 This discourages Lucy.
-In September, Professor Auerback reads in the newspaper that Sebastian and Mockford drowned in Lake Como, near Cadenabbia.
+In September, Professor Auerbach reads in the newspaper that Sebastian and Mockford drowned in Lake Como, near Cadenabbia.